 Watchtower Bible And Tract Society 1989

-The Watchtower Bible and Tract Society's 31 page booklet, "Should You Believe in the Trinity?", was a popular and effective tool for JWs to hand out when someone questions their doctrinal position
+The Watchtower Bible and Tract Society's 31 page booklet, "Should You Believe in the Trinity?", was a popular and effective tool for JWs to hand out when someone claimed to believe in the Trinity.
+Should you

-on this topic.
-Should you believe in the Trinity?
+believe in the Trinity?
 They will say, No!
-The booklet's attack on the Trinity doctrine starts early in its writings and continues all the way to the end.
+The booklet's attacks on the Trinity doctrine starts early in its writings and continues all the way to the end.